killerapp/comfyui-flux/README.md

 ![ComfyUI Workflow Example](img/comfy-screen.png)

 This image shows the correct way to wire the nodes in ComfyUI for the Flux.1 workflow. 🔌

+## Acknowledgements 🙏

+Special thanks to [Aitrepreneur](https://www.youtube.com/@Aitrepreneur) on YouTube for their helpful video on setting up Automatic1111.
+Their tutorial, ["How to Install Stable Diffusion on Windows for FREE"](https://www.youtube.com/watch?v=stOiAuyVnyQ), was instrumental in getting started with AI image generation tools.